22 Jan What is a Good Retention or Graduation Rate Goal at Four-Year Colleges and Universities?

 - Year-over-year rate gain/loss

 Retention rates have been relatively flat at private not-for-profit and public institutions in recent years.
-They have been consistently lower at private for-profit institutions, but that has improved over the last five years.
+They have been consistently lower at private for-profit institutions, and after several years of improvement, retention rates have declined for the last two years.

-Year-over-year changes have been minimal for private not-for-profit intuitions and public institutions.
+Year-over-year changes have been minimal for private not-for-profit institutions, but declines have been evidenced in public and private for-profit institutions.

 A similar pattern is seen with graduation rates – which have been relatively flat at private not-for-profit and public institutions.

-Among first-time full-time students, eight-year graduation are lower at private for-profit institutions than at private not-for-profit and public institutions.
-But, there was a more significant three-year point change at private for-profit institutions than at the other institution types.
+Among first-time full-time students, eight-year graduation rates are lower at private for-profit institutions than at private not-for-profit and public institutions.
+However, private for-profit and public institutions have improved their graduation rates more over the last three years in nearly every category as compared to private not-for-profit institutions.

-Eight-year graduation rates for first-time, full-time students have been stagnant at private not-for-profit intuitions and public institutions.
+Eight-year graduation rates for first-time, full-time students have been relatively stagnant at private not-for-profit intuitions.

 Graduation rates for first-time part-time students are more similar across institution types, but still generally lower at private for-profit institutions.
-These rates among first-time part-time students have been stagnant or decreasing slightly at public institutions.
+These rates among first-time part-time students have improved more among the Non-Pell population than among Pell-grant recipients.

 Graduation rates are higher across all categories among transfer-in full-time students than first-time students.
-Graduation rate increases have been strongest among private for-profit institutions, and non-Pell recipients.
+Graduation rate increases have been strongest among private for-profit institutions.
 It should be noted that transfer-in students are those that start at one institution and transfer-in to another institution.
 IPEDS calls this population “non-first-time students.”

 Graduation rates are higher across all categories among transfer-in part-time students than first-time students.
-Most graduation rate increases are seen in private for-profit institutions in recent years.
+More significant graduation rate increases have been seen among Pell recipients at private for-profit and not-for-profit institutions in recent years.

 When considering all student categories together, the most significant graduation rate increases are at private for-profit institutions.
-Average graduation rates have been stagnant at public institutions.
+Average graduation rate increases have been lower at public and private not-for-profit institutions.

 Are There Any Other Alternatives for Measuring Student Success?